iqis/iqis/content/vitae.md

 <hr/>
 ### R Consulting
-Consulting assignments on R programming and development issues are welcome.
+Consulting on R-related issues are welcome.
 I provide this service at a reasonable rate, remotely or on-site.
 Currently, I do not re-write R codes into any other language, or vice versa.
 Please inquire for availability and work samples.
 <hr/>
 _a live copy of [this document](http://iqis.netlify.com/vitae)_